 #11 Jack Daniel’s Distillery

 Located in Lynchburg, Tennessee, this is a hour and a half away from Nashville by car.
 For whiskey fans this excursion may be worth it.
-Take a tour of the distillery with the option to add on a tasting tour.

 #12 Union Station Hotel